 Missed payments on your credit accounts stay on your file for two whole years.
 This is why you want to ensure that no more than one payment is missed per account.
 But you really should ensure you miss no payments.

 Time is the great healer.
 But you can start now with credit repair.
 There are several things you can do now that you have the knowledge.

 If you are struggling with paying your credit cards or loans, talk with your lender.
 Let them know you are struggling.
 They could negotiate a repayment plan that fits within your budget.
 And this will ensure you do not default again on payments.

 One reason people have a hard time repaying debts: they can’t keep track of them all.
 This is absolutely understandable.
 And it’s absolutely fixable.
 You can consolidate your loans into one account.
 Talk with your bank and credit card companies.
 It might cost an initial fee, but it will make it easier to remember to pay.

 As we pointed out above, your credit file may have some errors.
 This is probably the easiest way to repair credit.
 Contact the credit reporting bureau to have certain false listings removed.

+If you have bad credit and still need a loan at short notice, Cigno can help.
 You now have the tools you need to repair your credit and get your life back on track.
 Go out and make the best of it.